reemafarhana/Netflixclone/README.md

-# netflixclone
+# Netflixclone
-Netflixclone - Created using Html,Css and JavaScript
+Netflixclone - Created using Html, Css and JavaScript